You’ll understand the power of Sagrada Familia Church by looking at one Tripadvisor snip:

 PLEASE HARASS ME IN THE COMMENTS

-If you’ve already got your Sagrada Familia tickets and seen it in the flesh tell me – did it live up to the billing?
+Already seen Sagrada Familia church?
+Then tell me – did it live up to the billing?

 Also, my beloved Barcelona prospector… any question you have about your Barcelona holiday will be answered in the comments below so please don’t hesitate – fire away!